Odwalla-J/ODCON2/README.md

 **Make sure all of your parts have been cleaned of their supports and any protrusions on rough surfaces where supports and brims have contacted have been cleaned to allow for appropriate clearances**

-Starting with the Heel Plate, insert the nut from the GX16 connector into the recess on the interior of the part and thread the connecter in until it's secure from the bottom.
+Starting with the Heel Plate, insert the nut from the GX16 connector into the recess on the interior of the part and then thread the connector in from the bottom until it's secure using an adjustable wrench.
 Now is the ideal time to solder you wires to the GX16 connector, make sure to leave plenty of slack on your cables as you can always trim them to length later.
 Unless you have a preferred pinout, follow the provided diagram: